11 Things You Need to Know About Ferry Crossing to Puerto Williams, Chile – the World’s Southernmost City

 Make sure to bring warm clothes and dress in layers.
 It can get windy and cold during the ferry trip and on the mountains of Puerto Williams.

-Pin this post “11 Things You Need to Know About Ferry Crossing to Puerto Williams” to Pinterest!
+Pin this post “11 Things You Need to Know About Ferry Crossing from Punta Arenas to Puerto Williams” to Pinterest!